 Account name: Any desired name you want

 Step 6: Confirm that your phone is registered.

 In the admin portal, click on the "Users" tab.
 You will see a green "online" notation next to each user with a registered phone.

 At OnSIP, we put each of the phones we use through a multi-step interoperability test in which we apply ~30 test cases.
 An example of a test case would be the following:

 B picks up

 B puts test phone on hold

 B calls phone C

 B transfers test phone to C

-Zoiper makes sense for a certain kind phone user.
+Zoiper makes sense for a certain kind of phone user.
 If your business runs on old hardware and aged PCs, then Zoiper is perfect for you.
 This lightweight softphone was designed to run with efficiency.
 The voice quality is solid.
 And if you fax a lot, the phone will certainly come in handy.
-Zoiper is a smart option for bare bones, all-in-one, on the go communications.
+Zoiper is a smart option for bare bones, all-in-one, on-the-go communication.